proyecto26/awesome-unity/README.md

 - [Update and FixedUpdate](https://youtu.be/u42aWzAIAqg) - How to effect changes every frame with the Update and FixedUpdate functions, and their differences.
 - [Vector Maths](https://youtu.be/e3z91RqZPAk) - A primer on Vector maths - as well as information on the Dot and Cross products.
 - [Enabling and Disabling Components](https://youtu.be/PCdg3cnQfZ4) - How to enable and disable components via script during runtime.
+- [Activating GameObjects](https://youtu.be/MhPFB-rAdlg) - Learn about the behaviour component that is a Unity script, and how to Create and Attach them to objects.
+- [Translate and Rotate](https://youtu.be/32JkMANaMpk) - How to use the two transform functions Translate and Rotate to effect a non-rigidbody object's position and rotation.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources